Estimating Scene Flow in Robot Surroundings with Distributed Miniaturized Time-of-Flight Sensors: Validation

 According to the sensor datasheet \cite{ToFdatasheet}, the uncertainty in the measured distances due to noise is between 8\% and 11\% of the actual distance (within the 0.2--4 \SI{}{m} range).
-As explained in \cref{sec:methodology}, if the mannequin moves too slowly, distinguishing actual motion from noise-induced displacements using only two consecutive time instants becomes not possible.
+As explained in \cref{sec:methodology}, if the mannequin moves too slowly, it becomes impossible to distinguish actual motion from noise-induced displacements when using only two consecutive time instants.
 To address this issue, we compare point clouds collected at time step $k-n$.
-However, a downside of this approach is that it introduces a delay in the estimation, which is proportional to $n$.
-Given the relatively slow sampling rate of the \gls{tof} sensors (\SI{15}{\hertz}) and the mannequin’s travel distance when approaching the robot ({\SI{0.30}{\meter}), we limited the maximum target speed to \SI{0.30}{\meter\per\second} to ensure a sufficient number of samples $n$ were collected before the mannequin's motion stopped.
-The value of $n$ also affects the selection of the minimum target speed \SI{0.15}{\meter\per\second}, as going slower would require a large $n$ thus introducing a significant delay.
-The effect of $n$ on the results is analyzed in \cref{sec:results} using data recorded in the first experimental setting - that is, with the robot stationary and the mannequin moving along the negative $y$-axis.
-This scenario was chosen for the analysis as it represents the most critical case in real-world applications from a safety perspective, given that the object is approaching the robot.
+However, a downside of this approach is that it introduces a delay in the estimation, proportional to $n$.
+Given the relatively slow sampling rate of the \gls{tof} sensors (\SI{15}{\hertz}) and the mannequin’s travel distance when approaching the robot ({\SI{0.30}{\meter}), we limited the maximum target speed to \SI{0.30}{\meter\per\second} to ensure a sufficient number of samples ($n$) could be collected before the mannequin's stopped. \ale{The value of $n$ also affects the selection of the minimum target speed \SI{0.15}{\meter\per\second}, as going slower would require a large $n$ thus introducing a significant delay.} The effect of $n$ on the results is analysed in \cref{sec:results}, using data from the first experimental setting -- where the robot remains stationary and the mannequin moves along the negative $y$-axis.
+This scenario is chosen because it represents the most critical case in real-world applications from a safety perspective, given that the object is approaching the robot.